awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 ## Connecting from the mysql Utility<a name="USER_ConnectToMariaDBInstance.CLI"></a>

 To connect to a DB instance using the mysql utility, type the following command at a command prompt on a client computer to connect to a database on a MariaDB DB instance\.
-Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and provide the master password you used when prompted for a password\.
+Substitute the DNS name \(endpoint\) for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and provide the master password you used when prompted for a password\.

 ```
 mysql -h <endpoint> -P 3306 -u <mymasteruser> -p